 World Economic Outlook Report 2020

 The IMF published the recent edition of the World Economic Outlook in October 2020 after the earlier release in April 2020.
-Both the reports mostly focussed on the impact of coronavirus-led economic slowdown and future growth prospects.
+Both the reports mostly focused on the impact of coronavirus-led economic slowdown and future growth prospects.

 Get all important reports published by international organizations in the linked article.